StevenMapes/django-aws-api-gateway-websockets/README.md

 ## Adding Additional Routes
-This project will route all requests to one URL by default however that is not always what you will need, sometimes you will want to route requests to different URL to send requests to different views potentially within different apps.
-API Gateway support this by using creating integrations and routes that use unique "route keys" to identify requests and then route those requests to a URL.
+This project will route all requests to one URL by default however that is not always what you will need, sometimes you will want to route requests to different URLs to send requests to different views potentially within different apps.
+API Gateway support this by using _"integrations"_ and _"routes"_ that use unique "route keys" to identify requests and then route those requests to a URL.

-To support this approach this project uses ```ApiGatewayAdditionalRoute``` entries to map a route key to a chosen URL.
+To support this approach this project uses the ```ApiGatewayAdditionalRoute``` model entries to map a route key to a chosen URL.
 They are available to manage as inline forms on the main ```ApiGateway``` admin or as their own admin page.

 The models are set-up to auto-deploy the new route if the ```ApiGateway``` has already been deployed.
 If it has not been